open-telemetry/opentelemetry-specification/specification/data-rpc.md

 | `net.peer.port`  | See [network attributes][]. | See below |

 At least one of [network attributes][] `net.peer.name` or `net.peer.ip` is required.
-For client-side spans describing the server they are connecting to, `net.peer.port` is required.
+For client-side spans `net.peer.port` is required (it describes the server port they are connecting to).
-For server-side spans describing the client connecting to them, `net.peer.port` is optional.
+For server-side spans `net.peer.port` is optional (it describes the port the client is connecting from).

 [network attributes]: data-span-general.md#general-network-connection-attributes